FAQs About Grants

 Q: How are grant funds paid?

-A: Grant funds will be paid according to the preference of the principal investigator — either to the PI’s institution or directly to the PI as an individual, in which case AACN will issue an IRS Form 1099 to the PI at the end of the year.
+A: Grant funds will be paid according to the preference of the principal investigator — either to the PI’s institution or directly to the PI as an individual, in which case AACN will require a W-9 Form and will issue an IRS Form 1099 to the PI at the end of the year.

 Q: How long is the period of the grant?